tigerbeetle/tigerbeetle/docs/internals/data_file.md

 - superblock
 - grid

 The grid forms the bulk of the data file (up to several terabytes).
-It is an array of 64KiB blocks:
+It is an elastic array of 64KiB blocks:

 ```zig
 pub const Block = [constants.block_size]u8;